czett/go2klo/README.md

 - Trends now show you the top-10 most rated toilets!

 ### ⭐ Rate & Review
-- Share your experience by rating restrooms on cleanliness, comfort, and convenience.
+- Share your experience by rating restrooms on cleanliness, comfort, and supplies.
 - Add funny or helpful comments to guide others (e.g., “Bring your own TP!”).
 - Earn crazy cool achievements (four implemented)!